Welcome to Dyslexia Support, the website of Jennifer van Wyk: Educator, assessor of Specific Learning Difficulties (SpLD) and specialist tutor.

 If your child is showing unexpected literacy difficulties, early intervention is KEY.
 Often parents are advised to "wait and see" or told to "give it time" I do not agree with this approach.
 It is vital to get to the root cause of the difficulties so that they can be solved or supported.

-If you have any questions, would like more information or want to make an appointment for assessment or tutoring, please send a message or call +852 5145 8810
+If you have any questions, would like more information or want to make an appointment for an assessment please send a message or call +852 5145 8810

 852 5145 8810